alexvcasillas/animated-styled-components/README.md

 ```

 At the above example you can see a basic structure of an **Animated Component**.
-We will dig more into all the props later of this documentation.
+We will dig more into all the props later on this documentation.

 ### Props